 Mass is an encounter with the Lord

 Many people have that encounter at Mass, in a variety of ways.
-The Church says the Lord is really present in the Word proclaimed, in the consecrated bread and wine, in the community gathered and in the person of the presider.
+The Church says the Lord is really present in the Word proclaimed, in the consecrated bread and wine, in the community gathered, and in the person of the presider.
 But be careful.
 Jesus is very demanding.
 In any encounter, He may request of you more than you are willing to give.
 Yet, experiencing such an encounter is not only possible, it should be expected whenever you participate in the Mass.
-The trick is in opening ourselves to the encounter which we will discuss in Chapters 1 through 4.
+The trick is in opening ourselves to the encounter.

 Mass is an opportunity to discover the purpose of our lives by making a gift-of-self to God